 Conservation of current and conservation of charge are nearly the same thing: when enough is known about charge movement, conservation of current can be derived from conservation of charge, in ideal dielectrics, for example.
 Conservation of current is enforced implicitly in ideal dielectrics by theories that conserve charge.
-But charge movement in real materials like semiconductors or ionic solutions is never ideal; indeed, charge often is moved by forces like diffusion, convection, or even heat flow, and it varies a great deal (by a factor of 40 times) in the time domain of importance in ionic solutions, for example.
+But charge movement in real materials like semiconductors or ionic solutions is never ideal; indeed, charge often is moved by forces like diffusion, convection, or even heat flow, and it varies a great deal (by a factor of 40 times) in the time domain of importance in important systems.
 The flow of charge in semiconductors allow our modern digital technology.
 The flow of charge in ionic solutions are involved in most of electrochemistry and battery technology.
 Life occurs in ionic solutions within and outside biological cells.
 In these systems, conservation of current remains true, even though derivations involve unrealistic ideal dielectric coefficients.
 We present an apparently universal derivation of conservation of current and advocate using that conservation law explicitly as a distinct part of theories and calculations of charge movement in complex fluids and environments.
+Classical models using ordinary differential equations rarely satisfy conservation of current, including the chemical kinetic models implementing the law of mass action and Markov models.
+These models must be amended if they are to conserve current.
 Strict enforcement of conservation of current is likely to aid numerical analysis by preventing artifactual accumulation of charge.